 '... the amount of tax credit paid for a tax year to a person or persons exceeds the amount of the tax credit to which he is entitled, or they are jointly entitled, for the tax year.
 (Section 28 Tax Credit Act 2002)

-Similarly, HMRC may decide to treat any tax credit already paid as an overpayment, if they decide that the claimant is not entitled to it.
+Similarly, HMRC were able to decide to treat any tax credit already paid as an overpayment, if they decided that the claimant was not entitled to it.

-So you can see that the law gives HMRC complete discretion over whether to collect any overpayment, and how much of it to collect, or whether and by how much to adjust an award during a year in order to prevent an overpayment arising.
+The law gave HMRC complete discretion over whether to collect any overpayment, and how much of it to collect, or whether and by how much to adjust an award during a year in order to prevent an overpayment arising.

 Causes of overpayments

-Tax credits are designed to follow changes in income (to an extent) and personal circumstances.
-There are a number of reasons why an overpayment might arise following such a change:
+Tax credits were designed to follow changes in income (to an extent) and personal circumstances.
+There were a number of reasons why an overpayment might arise following such a change:

 Underpayments

-Underpayments occur when an award for a tax year is finalised and it is found that HMRC has paid the claimant less that their finalised entitlement.
+Underpayments occured when an award for a tax year is finalised and it is found that HMRC had paid the claimant less that their finalised entitlement.
 Section 30 Tax Credit 2002 covers underpayments and states that they must be paid to the claimant.
-Generally these payments are made automatically following the renewals process.

 Challenging overpayments